that simply wipes data.

 Back in April, another data-destroying virus called Wiper

 attacked Iranian businesses.
 Viruses similar to Stuxnet, such as Duqu, which performs reconnaissance, have appeared in the wild.

-The original Stuxnet attack is widely believed to have been
+The original Stuxnet attack is widely believed to have been created by either Israel

-power plants, while the United States and Israel insist the Islamic state is bent on producing nuclear weapons.
+or the United States.
+It attacked centrifuges used to purify uranium, causing them to malfunction and fail.
+Iran maintains that its nuclear program is geared to power plants, while the United States and Israel insist the Islamic state is bent on producing nuclear weapons.

 on government computer systems.

 In the United States, the big concern is terrorism.
 Defense Secretary Leon Panetta warned of a "cyber

 pearl harbor" as recently as October.